Breo Ellipta is used to treat asthma and COPD. Find out how to use Breo Ellipta correctly and possible side effects.

-- Vilanterol works by relaxing and opening up the air passages and in that way makes breathing easier.
-It belongs to a group of medicines known as long-acting bronchodilators.
+- Vilanterol works by relaxing and opening up the air passages, making breathing easier.

 - Follow your doctor's instructions carefully.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.

 - Keep using your inhaler every day.
 Do not stop using it, even if you feel better.
 Since asthma and COPD are long-term conditions, prevention with Breo Ellipta is ongoing and it will need to be used every day.

 - Try to use your inhaler at the same time each day, to help you to remember to use it regularly.

 - Fluticasone can cause a sore throat and hoarse voice – rinse your mouth after each use to prevent this.